hoot3464/Stardew-Music-Randomizer/README.md

 - **Id**: The music ID target.
 - **Category**: It's all about the music!
 - **FilePaths**: The actual file paths.
 The format is `["{{AbsoluteFilePath: assets/{something}.ogg}}"]`. **IMPORTANT**: **THIS ENTRY MUST BE FORMATTED THIS WAY OR THE GAME WILL CRASH.** It's because the game will try to find targets from the Content folder inside Stardew Valley rather than the correct target.
 - **Looped**: Default True.
 Determines if the music loops.
-On that note, try to avoid using music files that are too short.
-If the game suddenly crashes in the middle of the day after a song has ended, it could be too short.
-So far this is the only bug I've seen.
-The file I was using was shorter than what normally plays, so that is my best guess to what happened.
-- **StreamedVorbis**: Always set to `True`.
-Just `.ogg` things.
+- **StreamedVorbis**: NOTE: in the updated version, all values have been set to FALSE instead of TRUE to hopefully prevent the game from crashing.